 - AMS usually precedes development of HACE, whereas HAPE develops during the first 2-4 days at high altitude and is not always preceded by AMS.

-Patients at increased risk of high-altitude illness include those with cardiac or pulmonary disease.
-It is still possible for patients with coronary heart disease, hypertension or asthma to attain high altitudes, but patients with chronic obstructive pulmonary disease, interstitial pulmonary disease or pulmonary hypertension are at greater risk.
+People at increased risk of high-altitude illness include those with cardiac or pulmonary disease.
+It is possible for patients with stable coronary heart disease, hypertension or asthma to attain high altitudes; however, patients with chronic obstructive pulmonary disease, interstitial pulmonary disease or pulmonary hypertension are at greater risk and may need to avoid high altitude or use supplementary oxygen.
+Those with heart failure, severe anaemia and sickle cell disease are also best advised to avoid high altitude.

 - Rapid ascent.